-Answers provided in G-3-a indicate you do not need to complete this section i.
-Provider Administration of Medications.
-Select one:
+Answers provided in G-3-a indicate you do not need to complete this section

 Not applicable. (do not complete the remaining items)

 Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items)